-For more useful tools for online business owners, check out our guide to the best online form software, and the best podcast hosting platform.
+For more useful tools for online business owners, check out our guide to the best online form software, the best podcast hosting platform, and the best Yesware alternative.
 You might also want to check out our roundup of the best app design software.

 Hope you like our content.
 If you feel you have a solution that should be on this list, shoot us an email.
 We want to make our articles as comprehensive as possible.